Jesse Martin: Post Lionheart activities

-Martin lives in Melbourne, Australia, and has started a media production company, as well as a Papua New Guinea sailing adventure charter business.
+Martin lives in Melbourne and has started a media production company, as well as a Papua New Guinea sailing adventure charter business.
 In 2005, he released a follow-up book entitled Kijana: The Real Story.
 In January 2009 Martin walked away uninjured after crashing his car into a train at a railway level crossing at McKinnon railway station in Melbourne.
 In 2010 Martin shared producing and directing credits for 5 Lost at Sea, a film documenting an attempted second circumnavigational voyage, this time with several friends.

+Martin wrote and directed the 2022 documentary The Voyage of Madmen, about the 2018 recreation of the first around-the-world solo yacht race.

 Awards

 Martin was the Australian Yachting Federation's Youth Sailor of the Year for the year 1999–2000 and the Young Victorian of the Year in 2000.
 He was awarded the Centenary Medal in 2001 and the Medal of the Order of Australia (OAM) in 2002.